eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

 #### OAUTH_CLIENT_SECRET_PROCESS

-In order to avoid saving credentials in config files you can use this optional configuration variable **instead** of the `OAUTH_CLIENT_SECRET` variable.
+In order to avoid saving credentials in configuration files you can use this optional configuration variable **instead** of the `OAUTH_CLIENT_SECRET` variable.

 Please refer to [Getting Credentials from external Processes](../getting-credentials-from-external-processes/index.md) for more information.